Vilatsut/IoT-VRVM/DEPLOYING_INSTRUCTIONS.md

 docker compose up
 ```

 > NOTE!
 It's bad habit to generate an all-access token for a service that just requires write access to the database.
-It's used here to simplify things as this i a proof-of-consept design for course project, but don't do this in production as it can lead to security issues.
+It's used here to simplify things as this is a proof-of-consept design for course project, but don't do this in production as it can lead to security issues.

 ### Configure Grafana

+Connect the database to grafana:

 Log in to http://localhost:3000 (or your cloud IP instead of localhost).
 Use the default log-in credentials (user: admin, password: admin).

-Connect the database to grafana and add a dashboard (more defined instructions needed).
+Open the menu on top left and click "Connections".
+Search for "InfluxDB" and add it as a "New Data Source".
+Select Query Language as "FLUX".

+Enter URL "http://influxdb:8086" and enable "Basic auth". (// may need to test if connecting to cloud IP instead.
+Remove this comment if it works when connecting to cloud IP!!!).

+Enter InfluxDB's username and password.
+Then input the organization's name (by default it's "my-org") and enter the token we set-up in InfluxDB previously.
+For the Default Bucket enter "iot-course".

+Click "Save & Test".

+(Dashboard instructions will be added later)